nkszjx/Sentiment_Tree_Brazil/README.md

-# Sentiment_Tree_Brazil
+# The Effect of Trees on Urbanites’ Daily Sentimental Expressions

-This is the R codes for our paper: [author = Jianhua Guo, Anna Kruspe, and Xiao Xiang Zhu, Title: The Effect of Trees on Urbanites’ Daily Sentimental Expressions].
+# Jianhua Guo, Anna Kruspe, and Xiao Xiang Zhu

 # The Urban Tree Canopy Cover in Brazil